All Episodes

 I thought you were calling from Japan until I saw Iowa.

-No, it's Indian name.
+No, it's an Indian name.

 Thank you, sir.

-Um I feel like you're my brother.
+I feel like you're my brother.

-So I appreciate it.
+Well, I appreciate it.

-Anyway, I'll get right to my my question.
+Anyway, I'll get right to my question.

-I want to pick your brain and then I have a quick other question after that, real quickly.
+I want to pick your brain, and then I have a quick other question after that, real quickly.

 That's on the lighter side.

-Um you know, I don't hear anything from you or the media or anything about Tariq Aziz.
+You know, I don't hear anything from you or the media or anything about Tariq Aziz.

 He wasn't in the trial with Saddam.